ExFace/NativeDroid2Facade/README.md

-# NativeDroid2Template
+# NativeDroid2Facade
-UI Template for the ExFace web app plattform based on jQuery mobile and nativeDroid2
+UI Facade for the ExFace web app plattform based on jQuery mobile and nativeDroid2